Automatic Divorce After Long Separation in PA

 Automatic Divorce After Long Separation

-There is no automatic divorce granted due to a long separation in Pennsylvania.
+You cannot get automatically divorced due to a long separation in Pennsylvania.
 Regardless of your situation or type of divorce proceedings you choose, you need to go through the legal process to initiate divorce and end your marriage.

-Filing for Separation in PA
+Filing for Separation in Pennsylvania

 Because Pennsylvania does not recognize “legal separation,” there is no process to file for one.

-An experienced divorce attorney can help you understand your rights and advise you on proceeding with your individual case.
+An experienced Pennsylvania divorce attorney can help you understand your rights and advise you on proceeding with your individual case.

 “Separate & Apart” in Pennsylvania

-Separation vs Divorce
+Separation vs. Divorce in Pennsylvania

-The term “divorce” means you and your spouse completed the legal process to end your marriage formally.
+The term “divorce” means you and your spouse completed the legal divorce process to end your marriage formally.
 Separation means you and your spouse are no longer living together or are living together but are leading separate lives.
-While Pennsylvania Law does not recognize the concept of a legal separation, a confirmed date of separation can aid your divorce as it can establish a formal date of separation for the purposes of a section 3301(d).
+While Pennsylvania Law does not recognize the concept of a legal separation, a confirmed date of separation can aid your divorce as it can establish a formal date of separation for the purposes of section 3301(d).

 The date of separation is essential in some cases to establish the inclusive dates of what assets are marital assets and which assets are not marital assets, as well as determining the value of certain assets.